Kapital (album)

 Kapital (Capital) is the fourth studio album by Laibach.
 It includes tracks such as "Wirtschaft ist tot" (Economy Is Dead).
 Unusually, the LP, CD and cassette releases each contain different versions of every song.
-Track "Steel Trust" by Laibach sub-group Germania, appears only on LP and cassette.
-Album was produced by Holger Hiller, Julian Briottet, Laibach, Paul Kendall, Russell Haswell and Daniel Miller.
+The Track "Steel Trust" by Laibach sub-group Germania, appears only on LP and cassette.
+The album was produced by Holger Hiller, Julian Briottet, Laibach, Paul Kendall, Russell Haswell and Daniel Miller.